Construction Accident $5,750,000

 No matter if a person is union or non-union, documented or undocumented, all workers should be protected in the workplace.
 It is why undocumented construction workers in NYC have the right to:

 By reporting a workplace accident with the help of our attorneys, you do not have to feel intimidated by employers or responsible parties, or misled into believing you don’t have rights.
-Our construction accident lawyers have recovered millions of dollars in compensation for our clients, and are available to help you learn more about moving forward with your workers’ comp or personal injury case during a free and confidential consultation.
+Our construction accident lawyers have recovered hundreds of millions of dollars in compensation for our clients, and are available to help you learn more about moving forward with your workers’ comp or personal injury case during a free and confidential consultation.

 There’s no cost to having your case reviewed, no charge to hire our firm, and no fee unless we win your case.
 Call (212) 577-9325 to speak with an attorney.
 The Perecman Firm, PLLC serves all of NYC and the state of New York.